Buffer Commands

 Behavior:

-• If FACTOR is 1.0, the rotation distance is reset to the base value.
+is 1.0, the rotation distance is reset to the base value. - If

-• If FACTOR is a valid non-zero number, the rotation distance is updated by the provided factor.
+is a valid non-zero number, the rotation distance is updated by the provided factor. - If

 Usage